Terms and Conditions

 The customer is obliged to:

-- to transfer the settlement amount in agreed currency via its own financial institution to an account designated by November First in a Danish bank or a Danish branch of a foreign financial institution.
+1. transfer the settlement amount in agreed currency via its own financial institution to an account designated by November First in a Danish bank or a Danish branch of a foreign financial institution or

-- to link one or more accounts in their own financial institution(s) to the Net's Payment Service so that November First can initiate the transfer.
+1. link one or more accounts in their own financial institution(s) to the Mastercard Payment Services (Overførselsservice) so November First can initiate the transfer.

 November First then executes the transfer in accordance with the Customer's instructions.